Jorwnpay/Sonar-OLTR/README.md

 **English|[简体中文](https://github.com/Jorwnpay/Sonar-OLTR/blob/main/README_zh.md)**

-This repo contains the implementation code for the article "Open-set recognition with long-tail sonar images".
+This repo contains the implementation code for the ESWA 2024 article "[Open-set recognition with long-tail sonar images](https://doi.org/10.1016/j.eswa.2024.123495)".
 The article proposes a benchmark for Sonar Open-set Long Tail Recognition (Sonar-OLTR) and introduces a simple and effective method called "Push the right Logit Up and the wrong logit Down (PLUD)" to enhance features.
 This method aims to improve the model's performance in both open-set recognition and long-tail recognition tasks during training.

 ## Running the Experiments